Neshama Quest for Young Adults

 • Day 3: Travel further and higher to our next campsite, swim some more, and prepare for your solo.

-• Day 5: Shabbat in the wilderness!
-Music, more swimming, exploring and games โ€“ rest, rejuvenation and wonder.
+• Day 5: Shabbat!
+Music, more swimming, and exploring the inner and outer wildernessโ€“ rest, rejuvenation and wonder.

 • Day 6: Pack up camp and start heading back, but not before we make it to another gorgeous wilderness campsite.